millJosh/it3038c-scripts/project3/README.md

 The simplest way is to do the following in a command prompt:

-npm install os fs systeminformation child_process network express
+$ npm install os fs systeminformation child_process network express

 Or you could do them one at a time like:

-npm install os
+$ npm install os

 Follow that format for each dependency

+You also need to install Nmap, you can do this by

+$ sudo yum install nmap (CentOS)

 ### Using Node
 You should be able to use Node and the dependencies, now you just need to download the project file "FinalProject.js", and go to a machine (RECOMMENDED: Linux machine) that you installed Node on and move the file there so you can use the commands to run this project, or you could just download the file directly on that machine as well.
 To get the results as shown above, in the command prompt go to the directory you put the file in and you would type node than the file name in the command prompt.